Running a unit test ⚓

-Unit testing is useful if you want to verify individual code blocks, catch bugs or prevent crashes as early as possible.
+Unit tests are useful if you want to verify individual code blocks, catch bugs or prevent crashes as early as possible.

 This tutorial tells you how to run a unit test against your app and how to generate test reports using your primary workflow.

-Android Unit Test step generates and exports unit test reports into the
+You can check your Android unit test results on the Test Reports page.
+The Android Unit Test Step generates and exports unit test reports into the

-Deploy to Bitrise.io step exports those reports from the
+$BITRISE_TEST_DEPLOY_DIR folder.
+Then the Deploy to Bitrise.io Step exports those reports from the

 $BITRISE_TEST_DEPLOY_DIR folder to the respective build’s Test Reports page where you can view the test results.

 To view the test results on the Test Reports page:

 - Click the Builds tab of the app and select the build that ran the tests.